200Tigersbloxed/UnityMods/HRtoVRChat/README.md

 # Latest Release

-Click [here](https://github.com/200Tigersbloxed/UnityMods/releases/tag/hrtvrc-v1.3.0) for the latest release
+Click [here](https://github.com/200Tigersbloxed/UnityMods/releases/tag/hrtvrc-v1.4.0) for the latest release

 # Extra Info

 + Library [ParamLib](https://github.com/benaclejames/ParamLib) is used to update parameters on an avatar.
 Code is kept up to date with latest push; no changes to code are made.
-+ Library [VRChatUtilityKit](https://github.com/loukylor/VRC-Mods#vrchatutilitykit) is used to update parameters on Local Avatar Update (changed avatars); no changes to code are made.